netdata/netdata/packaging/installer/methods/kickstart.md

 ### Native packages

 We publish official DEB/RPM packages for a number of common Linux distributions as part of our releases and nightly builds.
-These packages are available for 64-bit x86 systems, and depending on the distribution and release may also be available for 32-bit x86, ARMv7, and AArch64 systems.
+These packages are available for 64-bit x86 systems.
+Depending on the distribution and release they may also be available for 32-bit x86, ARMv7, and AArch64 systems.
 These packages are the recommended installation method if available and will be used by default if possible for your system, allowing you to then handle updates of Netdata as part of your usual system update procedure.